allandeboe/allandeboe/README.md

 ### Hi!
 I'm Allan!
-I'm a freelance software engineer who graduated from Arizona State University, with skills in Java (Spring) Full-stack Web Development and writing automation scripts in Python.
+I'm a freelance software engineer who graduated from Arizona State University, with skills in Java (Spring) full-stack web development and writing automation scripts in Python.

 Feel free to reach out!